 30.1 Supplier warrants that the goods and or services owed do not have any defects that would adversely affect their value or suitability for use, that they have the contractually stipulated or required qualities and are suitable for the use specified in the Agreement.
-Supplier further warrants that the goods or services owed correspond to the generally accepted rules of the art, the latest requirements of government authorities, the applicable provisions of Book IX of the Belgian Code of Economic Law on Product and Service Safety, the respective applicable safety requirements and the occupational safety and accident prevention requirements.
+Supplier further warrants that the goods or services owed correspond to the generally accepted rules of the art, the latest requirements of government authorities, the Product Safety Act, the respective applicable safety requirements and the occupational safety and accident prevention requirements.

-- 30.2 Supplier's liability also extends to the parts manufactured and/or supplied by subcontractors and the services performed by subcontractors. - 30.3 Purchaser must report defects in the contractual goods to Supplier as soon as they are identified in the ordinary course of business.
+30.2 Supplier's liability also extends to the parts manufactured and/or supplied by subcontractors and the services performed by subcontractors.

+30.3 Purchaser must report defects in the contractual goods to Supplier as soon as they are identified in the ordinary course of business.
 The complaint period shall be determined on the basis of the individual circumstances.
 For apparent defects the complaint period is at least five (5) days from the date of shipment.
-For concealed defects the complaint period is at least five (5) days after the discovery of the defect. - 30.4 Purchaser shall retain possession of and title to defective parts until they are replaced.
-Defective parts shall be returned to Supplier in exchange for the delivery of and transfer of title to the replacement. - 30.5 Supplier shall bear the costs of testing, inspection and rectification (including any costs of removal, installation and transport).
+For concealed defects the complaint period is at least five (5) days after the discovery of the defect.

+30.4 Purchaser shall retain possession of and title to defective parts until they are replaced.
+Defective parts shall be returned to Supplier in exchange for the delivery of and transfer of title to the replacement.

+30.5 Supplier shall bear the costs of testing, inspection and rectification (including any costs of removal, installation and transport).
 The above requirement shall also apply if it is determined that no defect actually existed.
 Any potential liability for damages on the part of the Purchaser in the event of unjustified warranty claims remains unaffected.
-Purchaser shall to this extent be liable only if it was aware or was grossly negligently unaware that no defect actually existed. - 30.6 In urgent cases if a rectification by Supplier cannot be expected, notwithstanding its statutory rights under the warranty, Purchaser can also have the defect rectified itself or by third parties at Supplier's expense and demand reimbursement from Supplier of the expenses incurred.
-Purchaser also has this right if Supplier negligently fails to cure the defect in spite of being given an extended deadline, the deadline extension is superfluous or the attempted rectification is ultimately unsuccessful. - 30.7 If Supplier has provided a guarantee for the properties or durability of the object supplied, Purchaser can file claims under the guarantee in addition to its rights arising from defects.
+Purchaser shall to this extent be liable only if it was aware or was grossly negligently unaware that no defect actually existed.

+30.6 In urgent cases if a rectification by Supplier cannot be expected, notwithstanding its statutory rights under the warranty, Purchaser can also have the defect rectified itself or by third parties at Supplier's expense and demand reimbursement from Supplier of the expenses incurred.
+Purchaser also has this right if Supplier negligently fails to cure the defect in spite of being given an extended deadline, the deadline extension is superfluous or the attempted rectification is ultimately unsuccessful.

+30.7 If Supplier has provided a guarantee for the properties or durability of the object supplied, Purchaser can file claims under the guarantee in addition to its rights arising from defects.

-31. SUPPLIER'S REOURSE
+31. SUPPLIER'S RECOURSE

-- 31.1 In addition to its claims arising from defects, Purchaser also has unrestricted access to Supplier's statutory recourse claims within a supply chain (supplier's recourse).
+31.1 In addition to its claims arising from defects, Purchaser also has unrestricted access to Supplier's statutory recourse claims within a supply chain (supplier's recourse).
 In particular, Purchaser is entitled to specify the exact type of cure (repair or replacement) that the seller owes its customer in the specific case.
-Its statutory options (the applicable provisions of Book 5 of the Belgian Civil Code) are not thereby limited. - 31.2 Before Purchaser accepts or honors a warranty claim brought by one of its customers (including compensation for expenses) Purchaser shall notify Supplier with a brief description of the situation and a request a written response.
+Its statutory options are not thereby limited.

+31.2 Before Purchaser accepts or honors a warranty claim brought by one of its customers, Purchaser shall notify Supplier with a brief description of the situation and a request a written response.
 If the response is not received within a reasonable period and agreement on a solution cannot be reached, the warranty claim actually honored by Purchaser shall be owed to its customer.
-In this case, Supplier must present proof to the contrary. - 31.3 Purchaser's claims from supplier recourse are valid even if the goods were subjected to further processing before they were sold to a consumer by Purchaser or to one of its customers (e.g. by incorporation in another product).
+In this case, Supplier must present proof to the contrary.

+31.3 Purchaser's claims from supplier recourse are valid even if the goods were subjected to further processing before they were sold to a consumer by Purchaser or to one of its customers (e.g. by incorporation in another product).